suriyun-production/mmorpg-kit-docs/docs/pages/037-dev-extension.md

 ## Support functions for CharacterStats struct

-**Implemented dev extension functions**
+It has no dev extension invoking for `CharacterStats` struct, but it has static delegate functions in `GameExtensionInstance` class, there are:

-- CharacterStats Add(CharacterStats a, CharacterStats b)
+- onAddCharacterStats(ref CharacterStats a, CharacterStats b)
-- CharacterStats Multiply(CharacterStats a, float multiplier)
+- onMultiplyCharacterStatsWithNumber(ref CharacterStats a, float b)
+- onMultiplyCharacterStats(ref CharacterStats a, CharacterStats b)

+*You can see `DevExtDemo_GameExtensionInstance.cs` and `DevExtDemo_CharacterStats.cs` as example.*

+## Supoort function for ItemRandomBonusCache class

+It has no dev extension invoking for `ItemRandomBonusCache` class, but it has static delegate functions in `GameExtensionInstance` class, there are:

+- onRandomCharacterStats(System.Random random, ItemRandomBonus randomBonus, RandomCharacterStats randomStats, ref CharacterStats stats, ref int appliedAmount)

 * * *